This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Slow Cook the Ham: Place ham cut side down into slow cooker.
 Add 1 cup water, cover, and cook on LOW until ham registers 135°F, about 2 1/2 – 3 1/2 hours.
 Note: Every crock pot is different, so start checking internal temp at 2 hours and then check every 15-20 minutes.
 It’s imperative to not overcook the ham.

-- Let It Rest: Use two forks or tongs to transfer ham cut-side down to wooden cutting board, cover with foil, and let rest for 10-20 minutes.
-While it rests, make the sauce, if desired.
+- Let It Rest: Use two forks or tongs to transfer ham cut-side down to a wooden cutting board, cover with foil, and let rest for 10-20 minutes.
+While it rests, make the Pineapple Sauce or Cranberry Orange Sauce (see cooking notes for how to use as a glaze), if desired.

 - Carve and Serve: Slide a thin-bladed knife around the center ham bone to release the slices.
 Make a knife cut starting at the center bone and cut towards the outer surface of the ham allowing slices to fall away.
 Remove chunks of ham, slice, and lay them out on a serving platter.
-Serve with the Pineapple Sauce on the side to drizzle over pieces of ham.
+Serve with the Pineapple Sauce or Cranberry Orange Sauce on the side.

 Freeze For Later: You can freeze leftovers of this recipe for sandwiches or to use in other recipes.
 Once the ham has been fully cooked, cooled, and sliced off the bone, place the slices in a freezer bag.
-Squeeze out any excess air and freeze.
+Pour any leftover sauce in another freezer bag.
+Squeeze out excess air and freeze together.